-There are two features that differ a bit with this card: access to the Delta Sky Club, and the roadside assistance.
+There is one feature that differs a bit with this card: access to the Delta Sky Club.
 With this card, access to the Delta Sky Club is complimentary, meaning it is free to enter.
 You can think of the price as coming out of the annual fee for this card.

 These cards each offer great additional benefits that are sure to make traveling, especially with Delta, a much less costly and frustrating affair.
 The Priority Boarding and Sky Club lounge access in particular can make a hectic trip feel a bit more sane.